dmitrymurashenkov/fpv-channel-finder/README.md

 You also need to set this band to receiver in your googles.
 Not all receivers support custom frequencies:

-*ImmersionRC RapidFire* - Favourites band can be set to arbitrary frequencies
+*ImmersionRC RapidFire* - Favourites band can be set to arbitrary frequencies.

-*TBS Fusion* - manual says that custom frequency can be set for any Favourite channel, but under firware 1.04 the menu looks different and doesn't have such option (perhaps we were doing something wrong).
+*TBS Fusion* - manual says that custom frequency can be set for any Favourite channel, but under firmware 1.04 the menu looks different and doesn't have such option (perhaps we were doing something wrong).

+Some other receivers can be configured also, but we only list tested ones here.

 Closest standard channels:
 ```